rpgos/kgrelease/README.md

-## How long has been since King Gizzard & the Lizard Wizard released an album?
+## How long has it been since King Gizzard & the Lizard Wizard released an album?

 King Gizzard & the Lizard Wizard is highly prolific band and I love them.